Scientists Will Be Able To Detect Pedophiles With Brain Scans. Should They?

 All of these questions will likely be irrelevant.
 Because once brain scans are capable of detecting our proclivities with even a modicum of accuracy.
 “There will be no real logic,” Caplan says.

-All employers will want to test all employees because nobody wants to hire a pedophile in potentia, even if he or she will never touch a child.
+All employers will want to test all employees because nobody wants to hire a pedophile in potentia, even if they will never touch a child.
 Caplan also imagines that visas could one day be accepted or denied based on fMRI results.
 “Sex trafficking is a huge problem,” he says.
 “Someone might say, before you can come to Thailand or the Philippines, you have to submit a brain scan as part of your visa application.”

 Whether we should brain scan our babysitters or whether the government has a right to demand an fMRI before we travel, however, is an ethical question that hinges on information that does not yet exist.
 Although the preliminary studies are in, we still have little notion of how accurate these scans are likely to be—and that’s where the ethics are likely to pivot.
 Not that it really matters.
 “Whether it’s ethical or not, people would love to get a feeling of security by invoking these tests, and there’s a lot of money to be made here,” Caplan says.
 “We’d better get ready for swimming in a sea of business and profit around brain scanning.”